cerisara/slowLLM/README.md

 There are 3 different pieces of code in this repo:
-- The main code (in code/) loads Bloom's layers one by one to perform inference on CPU-only 16GB-RAM personal computer
+- The main code (in code/) loads Bloom's layers one by one to perform inference on CPU-only 16GB-RAM personal computer There is also a development branch for training (requires for now 25GB of RAM and roughly doubles the time of inference).
 - Another version of this code is an adaptation of [Arteaga's blog](https://nbviewer.org/urls/arteagac.github.io/blog/bloom_local.ipynb) that fixes some bugs with the latest version of transformers.
 - Another code exploits collaborative inference, where each node hosts a few layers and communication is achieved through web sockets.

-I compared this main code (for local inference with Bloom on CPU and 16GB RAM) with two alternatives (see at the end): the accelerate library and
+I compared my main code (for local inference with Bloom on CPU and 16GB RAM) with both alternatives (see at the end): the accelerate library and
 Arteaga's code, and this main code is the only one that achieves inference in less than 15' on my personal computer.

-In this README, I only talk about the main code.
+It is also the only code to perform training in less than 30' on the same computer.

-The principle is very simple: load the layers in RAM one by one, and process all the data through one layer, the pass to the next layer, and so on until the top layer and next word prediction.
+The principle is very simple: load the layers in RAM one by one, and process all the data through one layer, then pass the activation to the next layer, and so on until the top layer and next word prediction.
+Training may then proceed by going backward through the same process.
-A similar behaviour may be obtained with [offloading and the accelerate library](https://huggingface.co/docs/accelerate/usage_guides/big_modeling), but this code is more specialized as it has been designed from the ground up for this specific use case and a given model.
+A similar behaviour may be obtained with [offloading and the accelerate library](https://huggingface.co/docs/accelerate/usage_guides/big_modeling), but my code is more specialized as it has been designed from the ground up for this specific use case and a given model.

 ## Requirements

-- desktop or laptop with at least 16GB of RAM
+- desktop or laptop with at least 16GB (for inference) or 25GB (for training) of RAM
 - harddrive with 400GB free to store Bloom's parameters (the fastest drive the better; NVMe SSD welcome)
 - that's it! no GPU is needed